kinfra/gradle-presets/README.md

 ##### Disabled caching of changing and dynamic modules

-By default Gradle caches dependencies that are changing (snapshots) or have dynamic versions (e.g. `1.+`) for 24 hours.
+By default, Gradle caches dependencies that are changing (snapshots) or have dynamic versions (e.g. `1.+`) for 24 hours.
 Such caching is disabled.